AcedYu/Social-Spenders/README.md

 # Social-Spenders
-This assignment was assigned by the U.C.
-Berkeley Extension Full-time Full Stack Flex Boot Camp.
-This is the third and final major project assigned by the program.
-In this assignment, I was tasked to create a fullstack application using React as the framework.
+Spocial Spenders is a fullstack application using React as the framework.
 I decided to build a Social Networking site where users can publicize their thoughts and purchases in the website.

 The app contains notable features such as:
 - Login and Signup function for users with account validation